Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Methodology

 \subsection{Stability Encoding Module}

-The goal of \MA~is to construct a structurally consistent emotional base by emphasizing low-rank temporal trends while regularizing transient variations, thereby providing a clean foundation for subsequent dynamic decoupling.
-Given the input video feature $\mathcal{X} \in \mathbb{R}^{B \times C \times T \times H \times W}$, it can be decomposed into two complementary components:
+As shown in Fig. \ref{ours2}, the goal of \MA~is to construct a structurally consistent emotional base by emphasizing low-rank temporal trends while regularizing transient variations, thereby providing a clean foundation for subsequent dynamic decoupling.
+This module is designed to (i) stabilize affective trajectories by extracting slow-varying components that encode global emotional context, and (ii) preserve informative short-term dynamics without amplifying noise-like high-frequency artifacts.
+Given the input video feature $\mathcal{X} \in \mathbb{R}^{B \times C \times T \times H \times W}$, where $B$ is batch size, $C$ is channel dimension, and $(T,H,W)$ denote temporal length and spatial resolution, we decompose $\mathcal{X}$ into two complementary components:

-where $x_{\text{low}}$ denotes the low-rank structural component that captures stable emotional trends, and $x_{\text{high}}$ represents sparse transient perturbations corresponding to dynamic expressive changes.
-To realize this decomposition, we first perform Gaussian-based frequency separation:
+where $\mathcal{X}_{\text{low}}$ denotes the low-rank structural component capturing stable emotional trends (long-term tone), and $\mathcal{X}_{\text{high}}$ represents sparse transient perturbations corresponding to short-lived expressive changes.
+This decomposition provides an explicit separation between stability-oriented and reactivity-oriented signals, making the subsequent modeling stages more controllable and interpretable.

-where $\mathcal{G}_k$ is a 3D Gaussian kernel with window size $k$, serving as a principled low-pass operator that extracts long-term affective tendencies while isolating short-term expressive variations.
-Instead of simply suppressing the high-frequency branch, we refine it to preserve meaningful transient cues.
-Specifically, we apply an energy modulation and channel attention mechanism:

-where $\mathcal{E}(\cdot)$ denotes depthwise energy gating and $\text{CA}(\cdot)$ is channel attention.
-This refinement selectively highlights informative dynamic responses while avoiding amplification of noise-like fluctuations.
-Finally, the low and high frequency representations are adaptively fused:

-where $\lambda$ is a learnable fusion coefficient controlling the balance between low-rank stability and sparse sensitivity.
+To realize this separation in a differentiable and efficient manner, we perform Gaussian-based frequency decomposition: